vitalab/vitalab.github.io/article/_posts/2019-10-16-PickAndLearn.md

 # Remarks
-- Approximative English and figure make it unclear whether the QAM uses the original segmentation loss or the re-weighted loss
+- The unclear wording in the paper, along with the lack of details in the network architecture figure, make it unclear whether the QAM uses the original segmentation loss or the re-weighted loss
 - No clear explanation (e.g. ablation study) as to why they apply both a softmax and a tanh to the output of the QAM, and whether only one of them would have the same effect (which intuitively would seem to be the case)